wp-plugins/tabbed-login/readme.txt

 **Edit:**
 Now you can easily create login page using shortcode.
 For more refer to FAQs.

+**Copyrights:**
+**You can redistribute this plugin with or without any changes.
+However, you can not sell or charge for the distribution of the plugin without authors written permission.**

 = Translation Credits : =

 * Catalan - cubells <vicent@vcubells.net>